Starttoaster/docker-traefik/README.md

  2. Visit: `http://www.htaccesstools.com/htpasswd-generator/`

 Simply enter your desired username and password, then copy that string and enter it in the script when asked for it.

+### Special Thanks

+To GitHub user 'qdm12' for their lightweight Dynamic DNS updating docker image.

+To GitHub user 'szepeviktor' for their contributions to this script.

+To Miroslav Prasil for the best DokuWiki docker image on Docker Hub.